 Worldwide, the most common risk factor for liver cancer is chronic infection with the hepatitis B virus.
-Chronic hepatitis B infections cause at least 80% of all liver cancers.
+Chronic viral hepatitis infections (hepatitis B and hepatitis C) cause at least 80% of all liver cancers.
 In the United States, the leading cause is chronic hepatitis C virus infections because of the greater number of Americans infected with this virus.
 Chronic infections, however, with hepatitis B or C are responsible for making liver cancer the most common cancer in many parts of the world.

 More than 50% of all liver cancers could be prevented with increased use of the hepatitis B vaccine and better treatments for eliminating chronic hepatitis B and C infections.

 The hepatitis B virus is classified by the International Agency for Research on Cancer as a known cancer-causing virus in humans because of the strong link between chronic hepatitis B infection and liver cancer.
 People chronically infected with hepatitis B are 100 times more likely to develop liver cancer than uninfected people because the virus directly and repeatedly attacks the liver.
 These attacks over time can lead to increasing liver damage, cirrhosis (scarring of the liver), and ultimately, liver cancer.